b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ```

 In this case the decision is the same (but that is not always the case).
 As I
-said before in general it is recommended to choose two-tailed test over the
+said before in general it is recommended to choose a two-tailed test over a
-one-tailed.
+one-tailed test.
 Why?
 Let me try to explain this with another example.

 Imagine I tell you that I'm a psychic that talks with the spirits and I know a
-lot of stuff that is covered to mere mortals (like the rank and suit of a
+lot of the stuff that is hidden from mere mortals (like the rank and suit of a
 covered [playing card](https://en.wikipedia.org/wiki/Playing_card)).
 You say you
 don't believe me and propose a simple test.